The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in Indiana, US

 Offers Telehealth

-Adam Comer is a Neurologist in Indianapolis, Indiana.
+Adam Comer is a Neurologist practicing medicine in Indianapolis, Indiana.
 Dr. Comer is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-His top areas of expertise are Paramyotonia Congenita, Myotonic Dystrophy, Myotonic Dystrophy Type 2, and Myasthenia Gravis.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Paramyotonia Congenita, Myotonic Dystrophy Type 2, Myotonic Dystrophy, and Myasthenia Gravis.

 Experienced in Mitochondrial Trifunctional Protein Deficiency